 First in TWER’s Lost Interviews series.

-It was August, 2008.
+It was August 2008.
 I pointed and said “that’s awesome” and he said “thanks, I always liked the old Aubie.”
-And since losers like me can’t help but to get real technical about these things I said to myself “no, it’s not Aubie, just the old tiger,” because it’s not Aubie, just the old tiger, and I was actually kind of bummed for a second that a guy I thought must be afflicted with the same compulsions could slip up like that, and doubly so when he told me his real name and I realized who he was… the son and namesake of legendary Auburn Sports Information Director / Ticket Manager Bill Beckwith …. but then I thought “well, Brotherman has it tattooed on his arm so Brotherman can call it whatever he wants.”
-He handed me my change and a scrap of paper with his e-mail address and I took my Momma’s Love and nachos and told him “War Eagle” and that I might try to interview him or something one day and he replied “War Damn Eagle” and I walked out the door and didn’t come back for a whole year.
+And since losers like me can’t help but to get real technical about these things I said to myself “no, it’s not Aubie, just the old tiger,” because it’s not Aubie, just the old tiger, and I was actually kind of bummed for a second that a guy I thought must be afflicted with the same compulsions (because he’s got a freakin’ tattoo of the old tiger) could slip up like that, and doubly so when he told me his real name and I realized who he was… the son and namesake of legendary Auburn Sports Information Director / Ticket Manager Bill Beckwith …. but then I thought “well, Brotherman has it tattooed on his arm, so Brotherman can call it whatever he wants.”
+He handed me my change and a scrap of paper with his email address, and I took my Momma’s Love and nachos and told him “War Eagle” and that I might try to interview him or something one day, and he replied “War Damn Eagle,” and I walked out the door and didn’t come back for a whole year.

 He showed up.
 He looked pretty clean cut, actually.
 I took out my old recorder and my little video camera.
 A bunch of sorority girls showed up.
 It didn’t phase Brotherman.
-He kept talking about the way things used to be and always will be for guys that could scrawl underground novels about the tunnels and towers and secrets of their college towns by the bare-bulb glow of a cinder block efficiency for as long as it took to tell the story, and guys with matches, and guys whose nicknames are carved into the wood that once framed the bar they tore down however many years ago and that guys like me salvage from the scrap heaps for our own personal museums.
+He kept talking about the way things used to be and always will be for guys that could scrawl underground novels about the tunnels and towers and secrets of their college towns by the bare-bulb glow of a cinder block efficiency for as long as it took to tell the story, and guys with matches, and guys whose nicknames are carved into the wood that once framed the bar they tore down however many years ago that guys like me salvage from the scrap heaps for our own personal museums.
 Brotherman is one of those guys, and he’s a good one, a real good one, and he’s ours.
 He’s 57.
 He has a freaking tattoo of a tiger wearing Terry Henley’s jersey holding up a dead, bleeding elephant by the trunk on his arm.
-He has a tattoo of the decal of the old tiger spanking the elephant on his back – he got that one in a barn somewhere near Savannah.
+On his back is a tattoo of the decal of the old tiger spanking the elephant; he got that one in a barn somewhere near Savannah.
 He has a tattoo of a noose around an elephant’s head dangling from an eagle’s beak on his shoulder.
 He rides a bike.
 Dude was getting busted for selling bootleg Auburn shirts back in the 80s.
-And of course it turns out that a lot of people know him already as the biggest fan Auburn Baseball will likely ever have, the king of the K-Korner.
+And of course it turns out that a lot of people already know him as the biggest fan Auburn Baseball will likely ever have, the king of the K-Korner.
 He told me that was his next tattoo — an Auburn baseball.
-Let that sink in.. an Auburn baseball tattoo.
-Dude is a warrior.
-A holy townie nursed on the sweat of our fathers.
-A martyr.
+Let that sink in… an Auburn baseball tattoo.
+Dude is a warrior, a townie nursed on the holy sweat of our fathers–a martyr.

 “Hey man,” I said.
 “War Eagle!”